edanalytics/startingblocks_oss/README.md

 ---

 # Lambda Functions
 The diagram highlights that there is a suite of AWS Lambda functions used in StartingBlocks.
 There are Ed-Fi environment management functions, but there are also general helper functions or functions created as custom CloudFormation resources.
 Below is a complete inventory of Lambda functions deployed with StartingBlocks.
 There is also more detail specifically on the environment management functions [in our docs folder here.](./docs/sbe-functions.md) All Lambda functions deployed by CloudFormation are prefixed by the `EnvLabel` parameter value to make them easy to find in the Lambda console.
-This is a living document, so users should expect to see this change over time.

 - <b>DbRestore - </b> Restores template databases on initial StartingBlocks deployments.
 - <b>EncryptionKeyGenerator - </b> CloudFormation Custom Resource provider.
 Creates and stores a base64 encoded 256-bit key.